BenZhen14/my_webapp/README.md

 # My Personal Flask Web Application
-This repository is a demonstration of my DevOps skills, showcasing the automation of infrastructure setup and deployment for a simple web application using Docker, Terraform, AWS, Jenkins, Prometheus, and Grafana.
+This repository is a demonstration of my DevOps skills, showcasing the automation of infrastructure setup and deployment for a simple web application using Docker, Terraform, AWS, Jenkins, Prometheus, Grafana, and Caddy.

 **Note: This project is not intended for reuse in production environments or deployment.
 The focus is on demonstrating infrastructure automation rather than providing a fully functional application for others to use.**